PR2: A Physics- and Photo-realistic Humanoid Testbed with Pilot Study in Competition: Introduction

-Our initial version of the testbed was used to host a nationwide college student humanoid robot competition.
-This competition featured six tasks that comprehensively covered both basic and advanced humanoid topics, as shown in \cref{fig:teaser}.
-With 137 teams and over 400 participants, the four-month competition provided insights into the challenges students faced, deepened our understanding of humanoid robot education, and inspired future improvements in the affordability and accessibility of humanoid robot research and education.
+To bridge these complementary gaps in simulation capabilities and educational accessibility, we present PR2, a novel humanoid robot testbed integrating three critical innovations: (1) Co-simulation architecture combining rigid-body dynamics with real-time photo-realistic scene rendering; (2) Modular control framework supporting hierarchical whole-body control and sensorimotor integration; (3) Multi-modal interface for foundation model integration.
+The efficacy of the platform was validated through a national collegiate competition involving 137 teams (402 participants) executing six progressively challenging tasks that span bipedal locomotion, multimodal manipulation, and interaction with vision and language foundation models, as shown in \cref{fig:teaser}.
+The four-month competition provided insight into the challenges students faced, deepened our understanding of humanoid robot education, and inspired future improvements in the affordability and accessibility of humanoid robot research and education.
 Following a detailed report on the main results and findings from the competition, we enhanced our testbed and made it publicly available.

+Key contributions of this work include: \begin{itemize} \item Open-source release of a unified simulation environment for humanoid robot education and research, addressing the realism-dynamics trade-off. \item Curriculum framework for learning in humanoid robot perception, planning, control, and AI model integration. \item Quantitative analysis of educational barriers in humanoid robotics through competition metrics. \end{itemize}